OscarArroyoVega/OscarArroyoVega/README.md

-- 👋 Hi, I’m @OscarArroyoVega
+- 👋 ME: @OscarArroyoVega
-- 👀 I’m interested in Ml, data and Gis.
+- 👀 Interested in: New Lifestyles when merging Data and Ml apps with sptatial and territorial realities
-- 🌱 I’m currently searching local data and trying to reveal invisible realities
+- 🌱 Background in: large scale projects from kick off to reality
 - 📫 Reach me at arroscar@gmail.com

 <!---